tasharen/ngui/Assets/NGUI/ReadMe.txt

  Version History
 -----------------

-1.71:
+1.80:
-- NEW: You can now add a colored shadow/bevel or an outline effect to your labels.
+- NEW: You can now add a colored shadow/bevel or an outline effect to your labels via a simple checkbox.
+- NEW: UICamera now has support for keyboard, joystick and controller input.
+- NEW: UICamera can now control what kind of events it will process (only touch, only keyboard, etc).
+- NEW: UISlider can now be adjusted via keyboard, joystick and controller input.
+- NEW: UIPopupList can now be interacted with using a keyboard or controller input.
+- NEW: Added a new script, UIButtonKeys that can be used to set up the UI for keyboard, joystick and controller input.
+- NEW: New Example 11 shows how to set up the UI to work with the new input types.

 1.70:
 - NEW: Right click stuff has been replaced by just 'lastTouchID' with added support for the middle mouse button.